eik-lib/website/docs/client.md

 **Example**

-_Publishing a dependency from npm_
+_Publishing a dependency from NPM_

 ```bash
 eik dependency lit-html 1.1.2